HappyTetrahedron/penguard/README.md

 Penguard Penguin Protocol (optional)
 ------------------------------------

-The Penguin protocol allows for penguins to detect when they are lost.
+The Penguard Penguin Protocol allows for penguins to detect when they are lost.

 It is a Bluetooth Low Energy protocol.

-The penguin should advertise that he supports the Penguin Protocol.
+The penguin should advertise that he supports the Penguard Penguin Protocol.
 It can be activated and deactivated.

 Once activated, the penguin enters its active state.
 In this state, it